Saturday, October 30, 2010

 We know that the two young guys from Kamloops brutally murdered in Mexico who had been buying/selling drugs for the Hells Angels each had a signature man purse.
 We also know that Winnipeg Hells Angels Sean Wolfe also had a signature man purse.

-So they all have ties to the Hells Angels and they all carry the signature man purse.
+They all have ties to the Hells Angels and they all carry the signature man purse.
 Well it appears Larry Amero has now joined the secret club.
 I've been getting reports that Hells Angel Larry Amero has been spotted around town sporting the same signature man purse.
 Now don't get me wrong.
 I have nothing against anyone being gay.
 I'm just confused by the mixed message.

 After all the Hells Angels are raging homo phobics.
 So we are lead to believe.
 They bend over backwards to try an look tough to scare and intimidate people.
 So what's with the signature man purse?
 Isn't that just a sign of someone who is conflicted?
 I suppose you can't fit your weed and a handgun in your wallet like you can a signature man purse but it does strike me as somewhat odd.
 Maybe I'm just old.